MuhammadShahbazRaza/chatbot_backend/README.md

 ### 3. Frontend Setup (React)

 #### Install Dependencies
-Ensure Node.js and npm are installed, then navigate to the frontend folder:
+Ensure Node.js and npm are installed,
 After cloning the frontend repositry cd to the chatBot directory and then run:
 ```sh
 npm install